 A further 14 per cent said they were late approximately once a week and 21 per cent said they were late one a month.

-HR manager Ilka Bene used to work for British Columbia Ferry Services – she says being late can be a much bigger deal depending on the specific workplace.
+HR manager Ilka Bene used to work in the transportation industry – she says being late can be a much bigger deal depending on the specific workplace.

-“If an employee is a few minutes late then the whole ship would be late and we’d pay overtime so it’d be a very big deal,” explained Bene.
+“If an employee is a few minutes late then the job may actually leave without them, or the company could incue overtime costs due to the delay, so it'd be a very big deal,” explained Bene.

 Now, Bene heads up the HR department at financial institution, Island Savings. ”Within our non-member facing functions, we’ve got the opportunity to be a lot more flexible,” she says – but that doesn’t mean it’s okay to be late.

-Bene says she tries to set up schedules that work for employees and their families but the deal is; you have to stick to that schedule so the team know what to expect.
+Bene says leaders will try to set up schedules that work for employees and their families but the deal is; you have to stick to that schedule so the team know what to expect.

-“We have an impetus to provide excellent member service and one of the ways we that is through team work,” said Bene.
-“If someone is a few minutes late it might not be the end of the world but it really does impact the rest of the team.”
+“We have a commitment to provide excellent member service and one of the ways we that is through team work,” said Bene.
+“If someone is a few minutes late it really does impact the rest of the team.”